-There is reason to believe that during the period of operation from 1951 through 1973, Aeroproject, Inc. did, on occasion, utilize site property for burial of uranium/thorium waste.
+It was alleged that small amounts of radioactive material may have been buried on this site.
 However, radiological surveys of the property performed in 1988 do not indicate exposure levels/rates above natural background.
-However, there is documentation that during facility cleaning in 1975 and 1976 (outside the period in which weapons-related production occurred), some uranium shavings and slugs were discovered and buried on the site as well.
+There is documentation that during facility cleaning in 1975 and 1976 (outside the period in which weapons-related production occurred), some uranium shavings and slugs were discovered and buried on the site as well.
 These items, as described, are deemed significant enough to expand the listed dates through 1976.